Nullzbox/coolify-mcp-enhanced/README.md

 "Deploy this Docker Compose configuration as a new service in my 'production' project."
 ```

+## 📖 Important: Pagination Support

+Many tools support pagination to prevent token overflow.
+When using list operations, you can control the response size:
+- **Deployments**: Use `skip` and `limit` parameters (e.g., "Show 10 deployments starting from 20")
+- **Applications/Databases/Services**: Use `limit` parameter (e.g., "List 5 applications")
+- **Logs**: Use `lines` parameter (e.g., "Show last 100 log lines")

+The responses include pagination hints to help you navigate large datasets efficiently.

 ## 🛠️ Available Tools & Commands

 ### **Project & Server Management**